Solved Problem on Electric Field

 \[ \begin{gather} ds=a\;d\theta \tag{VII} \end{gather} \]

-As the constant of proportionality α and the radius a are constants they are moved outside of the integral, and the integral of the sum is equal to the sum of the integrals
+Since the constant of proportionality α and the radius a are constants, they are moved outside the integral, and the integral of the sum is equal to the sum of the integrals.

 Using Integration by Parts \( \int uv'=uv-\int u'v \), we chose